A Little About Me

 I was hesitant to do any surgery, and resisted, but eventually had the open lung biopsy done in 2006.
 That was the most painful surgery recovery I ever had (Read my post on “Open Lung Biopsy – My Truth”).
 The biopsy proved positive for sarcoidosis, and my lung x-rays showed that the lungs were very scarred, so it appeared that I had this for a while.
 I was classified as stage four.

 I was put on Prednisone at a high dose and then eventually tapered down to a medium dosage.
 Over the next year I was up and down on prednisone and was eventually stabilized at about 20mg

-At the end of April 2007, I was put on a new medication.
+At the end of April 2007, I was put on a new medication, the name of which I can’t recall now.
 On May 1st 2007, I awoke at 5:00 am and my entire right arm was lifeless.
 There was no feeling.
 I literally picked it up and it flopped like a rag doll.
 I thought it might be that I had slept badly on the arm, but I had awoken on my back, not my side.

 I sat there for a few minutes, not panicking but wondering what the hell was going on.
 Just as I started to get worried and was about to wake my wife, the feeling slowly returned and I went back to sleep.
 Later that morning I told my wife and she insisted I go see the Pulmonologist in case it was a reaction to the new medication.